adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/02-routing.md

 ## Route Groups

-AdonisJs provides a great way to group multiple routes of similar nature and bulk configure them instead of re-defining same properties on every route.
+AdonisJS provides a great way to group multiple routes of similar nature and bulk configure them instead of re-defining same properties on every route.

 A group is created by passing a closure to the `Route.group` method.
 Routes, declared inside the closure are part of the surrounding group.